Paraguayan People's Army: Kidnapping of Óscar Denis (2020)

+On 9 September 2020, former Paraguayan vice president Óscar Denis—who served under President Federico Franco from 2012 to 2013—was kidnapped near his ranch in Yby Yaú, Concepción.
+The abduction occurred in the afternoon, a few kilometers from the site where two Argentine girls had recently been killed during a security operation against a guerrilla group.
+Authorities indicated that the kidnapping may have been carried out in retaliation for those deaths.
+According to initial investigations, responsibility for the abduction was attributed to the group's so-called "Indigenous Brigade", reportedly composed of members of indigenous origin.

 Controversies

 Allegations of use of the EPP as an excuse to persecute peasants

 According to a person in charge of the Concepción diocese, reported by cath.ch, the Paraguayan authorities would use the pretext of the EPP's terrorism to criminalize the economic and social demands of the peasants.
 Peasant trade unionists are allegedly assassinated by the army and presented as guerrillas, while families are displaced by the army and forced to give up their lands to Brazilian landowners or companies.

 Alleged connection with the FARC

 Before and during the kidnapping of Cecilia Cubas in 2004, it was argued that kidnappers and some members of the FARC (a high-power Colombian guerrilla at that time) had already been communicating to plan their kidnapping and its development, according to subsequent expert opinions in emails.
 In this context, the Paraguayan government dictates orders to capture Colombian citizens Rodrigo Granda and Hermes Aguilar (Orley Jurado Palomino).

 In August 2009, the State Attorney General's Office announced that it has sufficient evidence to prove a relationship between the Revolutionary Armed Forces of Colombia and the EPP.
 For its part, the EPP denies having links with the FARC and denounces that the Government and the media use as a strategy and propaganda to accuse the EPP of having links with drug traffickers to trivialize the EPP's struggle accuse them of terrorists before public opinion.